 I have to be honest in these reviews, because otherwise what's the point?
 Ultimately, our experience was disappointing.
 Our waitress tried her best, and the food was fine, but the place was lacking in atmosphere, and was very disorganised.
 The icing on the cake was that I ordered the famous, mind-blowing black sesame ice-cream, to be told 10 minutes later that they were all out.
 Finally, their card machine wouldn't work, so Mark had to leave the restaurant to get cash.

-I can't really recommend Hana Moon hand on heart, but I can see potential for the restaurant as a good, reasonably-priced place to go with friends and try something new, if they could only improve their service.
+I can't really recommend Hana Moon hand on heart, but I can see potential for the restaurant as a reasonably-priced place to go with a group and to try something new, if they could only improve their service.

 Hana Moon, 4 Hale Street, Coventry